rpm-software-management/mock/docs/Plugin-Unbreq.md

 ## How it works
 The tool marks a timestamp before executing the build.
-After executing the build, relevant files have their access time compared to the saved timestamp.
+After executing the build, the relevant files have their access time compared to the saved timestamp.

 1. The tool runs `dnf --assumeno remove ${BuildRequire}` for each field in the SRPM file to get the list of RPMs that would be removed along with the `BuildRequire`.
 2. Then the tool checks the files owned by all the RPMs, if they were accessed during the build.
 3. If no, then the `BuildRequire` is added to the list of removable fields.
-   In the next iteration the `dnf` query is executed with the next `BuildRequire` field together with all the fields which can be removed.
+   In the next iteration the `dnf` query is executed with the next `BuildRequire` field together with all the fields that can be removed.